 In the open and coastal oceans, the Ocean Carbon group is currently making high-quality measurements of ocean acidification parameters (dissolved inorganic carbon, total alkalinity, CO2 partial pressure, and pH), as well as ancillary properties, such as dissolved oxygen and nutrients that are related to ecosystem research.
 In order to understand spatial and temporal changes occurring in the world’s oceans, the OA program uses automated analytical systems on moorings and underway platforms.
 The program is in the process of adding pH, oxygen, chlorophyll, and turbidity sensors to these systems to more accurately and precisely study the changes associated with OA.

-The Ocean Carbon group plans, as described in the Climate Research section, to expand the CO2/pH mooring network; extend observations into new areas; further develop the use of wave gliders.
+The Ocean Carbon group plans, as described in the Climate-Weather Research section, to expand the CO2/pH mooring network; extend observations into new areas; further develop the use of wave gliders.
 Slocum gliders, and Argo floats; advance new technology and data products; and disseminate critical information to other scientists, stakeholders, and the public.
 The Ocean Carbon group is partnering with EcoFOCI to increase the number of ocean acidification moorings in the high latitudes.
 In 2013, two EcoFOCI moorings (one in the Gulf of Alaska and the other in the Bering Sea) will be equipped with pCO2 sensors.
 In addition, the two programs will collaborate (ship time, equipment, and expertise) to introduce a third mooring in the Gulf of Alaska.